mcpmessenger/glazyr/README.md

 - Package manager: **npm** (recommended here because `package-lock.json` is present)

 Notes:
-- This project is currently configured for **static export**, so it behaves like a static site on Vercel.
-- If you later add server-side auth or route handlers, you may remove static export.
+- This repo includes route handlers under `app/api/**/route.ts`, so it must be deployed to a platform that supports Next.js server functions.

-## Deploy (AWS: S3 static site)
+## Deploy (AWS)

-This repo is configured for static export via `next.config.mjs` (`output: 'export'`).
+Because this repo contains route handlers (`app/api/**/route.ts`), **static S3 export is not compatible**.
+Deploy using a Next.js server/SSR-capable platform (e.g., Amplify/Vercel), or containerize and run behind ALB/CloudFront.

 Build the static site: